 In 2017, fentanyl was discovered for sale in illicit markets in Australia.

-In July 2018, a subsequent HAN Alert was issued, warning of rising numbers of deaths due to fentanyl abuse and mixing with non-opioids.
+In July 2018, the CDC issued a subsequent HAN Alert, warning of rising numbers of deaths due to fentanyl abuse and mixing with non-opioids.

 In August 2018, Nebraska became the first American state to use fentanyl to execute a prisoner.
-Carey Dean Moore was executed using a lethal injection with a drug cocktail that included fentanyl citrate to inhibit breathing and render the subject unconscious.
-The execution caused controversy.
+Carey Dean Moore was executed at the Nebraska State Penitentiary using a lethal injection that included fentanyl citrate, raising concerns about the use of an untested drug cocktail.

-A 2018 report by The Guardian indicated that many major drug suppliers on the dark web have voluntarily banned the trafficking of fentanyl.
+A 2018 report indicated that many major drug suppliers on the dark web have voluntarily banned the trafficking of fentanyl.

-In 2018, fentanyl was discovered for sale in illicit markets in New Zealand.
-In response, New Zealand experts called for wider availability of naloxone.
+In 2018, fentanyl was discovered for sale in illicit markets in New Zealand, prompting calls for wider availability of naloxone from New Zealand experts.

-Since 2018, fentanyl constitutes the majority of all drug overdose deaths in the United States, overtaking heroin.
+Since 2018, fentanyl has constituted the majority of all drug overdose deaths in the United States, overtaking heroin.

-From May 2019 to May 2020, 81,230 drug overdose deaths occurred, the largest number of drug overdoses for a 12-month interval ever recorded for the U.S.
+From May 2019 to May 2020, 81,230 drug overdose deaths occurred during the 12 months, the largest number of drug overdoses for a 12-month interval ever recorded for the U.S.

-In May 2019, China regulated the entire class of fentanyl-type drugs and two fentanyl precursors.
+In May 2019, China regulated the entire class of fentanyl-type drugs and two fentanyl precursors in an effort to combat the flow of the drug.
+Nevertheless, it remains the principal origin of fentanyl in the United States.

-In 2019, fentanyl was the 278th most commonly prescribed medication in the United States, with over a million prescriptions.
+In 2019, fentanyl was the 278th most commonly prescribed medication in the United States, with more than a million prescriptions.

-Overdose deaths by fentanyl and other illegally imported opioids were surging since 2019 and are presently a major cause of death in all U.S. states.
+Overdose deaths by fentanyl and other illegally imported opioids were surging in the U.S. since 2019 and are presently a major cause of death in all U.S. states.

 From March 2020 to May 2020, there was a concerning acceleration of the increase in drug overdose deaths, coinciding with the implementation of widespread mitigation measures for the COVID-19 pandemic.